ix-ax/AXOpen/docfx/articles/logging/AXOLOGGER.md

 > [!IMPORTANT]
 > In the context of logging level configuration, it's important to note that the minimum logging level of the .NET logger (set up in C#) and the `AxoLogger` (set up in the controller's software) are independent settings.
 You can configure them individually to fine-tune the verbosity of your logs both at the controller level and in your .NET application.

+## AxoLogger and AxoMessenger

+AxoMessenger uses Context AxoLogger to log the rising and falling of an alarm.
+There is no particular need for the configuration fo this behaviour.

+Here are the mappings between eAxoMessageCategory and eLogLevel as per the code:

+- Trace messages are logged as Verbose.
+- Debug messages are logged as Debug.
+- Info, TimedOut, and Notification messages are logged as - Information.
+- Warning messages are logged as Warning.
+- Error and ProgrammingError messages are logged as Error.
+- Critical, Fatal, and Catastrophic messages are logged as Fatal.

 # Limitations